 Why should landlords be familiar with landlord-tenant laws?

 Landlords need to be familiar with both federal and state laws.
 Landlords that do not understand the law will find themselves in front of the court.
-Tenants can sue their landlords for seemingly minor issues, such as failing to repair the furnace within a certain amount of time.
+Tenants can sue landlords for seemingly minor issues, such as failing to repair the furnace within a certain amount of time.
 Remember, whether or not you were aware of the law does not matter.
 Ignorance of the law is not a valid reason for violating it.

 What tenant laws should landlords be aware of?